casmlab/followyourleaders_live/data_model.md

 ```

 ## hashtags
 This collection supports the hashtag clouds.
+It organizes hashtags by person and allows us to restrict tags and tweets by date.

 ```
 {